Audit Firm Scalebox

 As well as publishing auditing standards and related guidance, the FRC reports extensively on our findings from supervision and inspection work as well as producing numerous thematic reviews every year.
 These reports contain insights into good practice examples that we have seen, as well as pitfalls and where we see common quality gaps.
 Reading these documents will provide firms with extensive examples that they can apply to their own practices.

-Another innovation is the Audit & Assurance Sandbox.
+The Audit & Assurance Sandbox is also available to audit firms.
 This is an initiative of our Regulatory Standards division which is designed to lead a collaborative and innovative approach to identifying and developing solutions to technical and policy issues in the audit and assurance space.
-Read further detail on our current Sandbox projects.
+Further details on our current Sandbox projects can be found in the Audit & Assurance Sandbox section of this website.